 Purpose of Study:

 The ACRC network is studying whether having regular video calls with a pharmacist using a study provided tablet or a person’s smart phone or computer will help adolescents and young adults with asthma to regularly take their prescribed inhaled medications and have fewer asthma symptoms.

 October 1, 2019 - January 1, 2023

 How does the study work?

 This is a completely virtual study which means participants can do the entire study from anywhere in the United States.
-This study will last about 13 months.
+This study will last about 12 months.
 People who are eligible for the study and agree to join will be randomly assigned to one of two groups:

-One group of participants will have eight video calls with a pharmacist and use the Propeller sensors attached to their inhalers and app on their smart phone to help with managing inhaler use.
+One group of participants will have eight video telehealth calls with a pharmacist and use the Propeller sensors attached to their inhalers and app on their smart phone to help with managing inhaler use.

 The other group will use the Propeller sensors attached to their inhalers and app on their smart phone to help with managing inhaler use.

-All enrolled participants will have one phone call and four video telehealth appointments with study staff at a study center to complete questionnaires and to test lung function on a handheld device provided for use during the study to review how well asthma is controlled.
+In addition, all enrolled participants will have one phone call and four video telehealth appointments with study staff at a study center to complete questionnaires and to test lung function on a handheld device provided for use during the study to review how well asthma is controlled.

 Who is eligible to enroll in the study?

 Does it cost anything to enroll?

 Study participants will receive payments for their time and expenses.
-There will be no charge for study visits or clinical examinations.
+There will be no charge for video telehealth appointments.

 The study is sponsored by the American Lung Association and the National Heart Lung and Blood Institute (NHLBI).
 If you are interested in learning more about joining this important study, please click this link and you will find out how to contact the center closest to you.